AyrA/YtStream/README.md

 ### Streaming options

-- Simulate real live-stream
 - Disable anonymous streaming
-- Enable marking of ads
+- Enable marking of ads in MP3 files using the "private" bit
 - Configure ads for administrators
 - Limit number of video ids users can concatenate
+- Limit permitted runtime of a single video file
 - Set audio bitrate and sampling frequency

 **CAUTION!** Read the warning below the bitrate and frequency settings before changing them.